bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 The linear regression is set up with the assumed weakest team as baseline on the team variable, and the assumed strongest team as baseline on the opponent team variable.
 An ordinary least squares regression is performed.
 The neural net uses four layers: Input layer (50 neurons), two middle layers (50 and 30 neurons) and finally an output layer (one neuron).
 All layers use the relu activation function, except the output which uses a linear activation function.
 There is also added a [dropout layer](https://towardsdatascience.com/machine-learning-part-20-dropout-keras-layers-explained-8c9f6dc4c9ab) between the two middle layers with a dropout probability of 0.2.
 The model uses mean squared error as loss function and the [Adam](https://keras.io/optimizers/#adam) optimizer.

-### Predicting points
+## 2. Predicting points

-After fitting the model, it predicts points achieved by all the players in the out-of-sample round – in our case, round 19.
+After fitting the model, it predicts points achieved by all the Premier League players in the out-of-sample round – in our case, round 19.
+Injured or suspended players are not predicted.

-### Selecting the XI
+## 3. Selecting the XI

 und 19.